 With a placement of LEVEL A, a student is only eligible to take MA 112: Introduction to College Math.
 Note that placement at this level makes this a required class.
 A minimum grade of C- is required for students placing into this class to graduate.
 A student is subject to dismissal from the College if he or she fails two times to achieve the required minimum grade in MA 112.
 Note that grades of W or WU are considered as attempts.

 With a placement of LEVEL B, a student is eligible to take

-- MA 113: College Algebra - MA 119: Math for the Liberal Arts
+MA 113: College Algebra

 With a placement of LEVEL C, a student is eligible to take